pkepley/pkepley.github.io/dash.md

 Here are a few dashboards I have been maintaining:

+- [Weather Forecast Tracking Dashboard (Plotly+Dash)](https://paulkepley.com/weather-app/)<a id="dash-weather-app"></a><br> A weather forecast tracking dashboard built with Dash + Plotly.
+The data for this dashboard reflect actual measurements and forecasts for weather stations located at the largest airports in all 50 states.
+Data are pulled at midnight in each airport's local time-zone in multiple nightly cron-jobs, and are inserted into the SQLite database serving the dashboard.
+Batch jobs have been running nightly for this project since August 25<sup>th</sup> 2019.

+  <span><svg class="svg-icon grey" style="vertical-align:-0.1875em"><use xlink:href="{{ '/assets/minima-social-icons.svg#github' | relative_url }}"></use></svg>
+  The repository for this dashboard can be [found here](https://github.com/pkepley/dash-weather-app/tree/main/src).</span>

 - [COVID-19 Dashboard (Shiny)](https://pakepley.shinyapps.io/c19-dash/)<a id="old-covid-dashboard"></a><br> A COVID-19 tracking dashboard that I implemented in the early days of the pandemic.
 Data is refreshed every 12 hours from the [JHU CSSE COVID-19 repository](https://github.com/CSSEGISandData/COVID-19) from a cron-job running locally on a Raspberry Pi.
 This dashboard is built with R+[Shiny](https://shiny.rstudio.com/), and is currently hosted on [shinyapps.io](https://www.shinyapps.io/).

   <span><svg class="svg-icon grey" style="vertical-align:-0.1875em"><use xlink:href="{{ '/assets/minima-social-icons.svg#github' | relative_url }}"></use></svg>